Skip to content

 The Asymmetry That Changes Everything

 Start with arithmetic.
 A portfolio that drops 50% needs a 100% gain to get back to where it started.
 A 33% loss requires a 50% recovery.
 Even a 20% drawdown demands 25% just to break even.
 These numbers are simple, but their implications are severe.
-Recovery is always harder than the loss that created the need for it.
+Recovery is always harder than the loss that created it.

 The standard defense against this is diversification.
 In normal markets, it works.
 Bonds zig when equities zag.
 Alternatives provide uncorrelated returns.
 The portfolio’s overall volatility is lower than any single component.